Prepare for a MOG change

-Follow these best practices to help you be prepared for a machinery-of-government (MOG) change:
+Follow these best practices to help you be prepared for a machinery-of-government (MOG) or administrative change:

 - use good recordkeeping procedures and processes